(Published in Blue Skies Magazine)

 Number of repacks, deployments and age are the three main contributors to the price of used reserve canopies.
 Some reserve canopies have to be sent back to the manufacturer for testing after a certain number of repacks or deployments.
 Also find out if the canopy has been wet from a water landing or has any damage/patches.
 You can also ask if the reserve canopy fabric has recently been strength tested.
 Take all of those factors into consideration when determining if the price quoted is appropriate.

-Used AADs are pretty straightforward as long as the person selling the unit is being honest with the dates.
+Used AADs are pretty straightforward as long as the person selling the unit is being honest with the dates, and any service bulletins have been addressed.
 You will need to know if your reserve container has one or two closing pins and look for the appropriate AAD with the correct number of cutters (most containers are 1-pin).

-Vigil AADs have a lifespan of at least 20 years and require new batteries every 10 years.
-All Vigil units can be setup as “Pro” which is what setting you will be using with your rig.
-Take the base price of a new unit and subtract $60 per year.
+For a used Vigil, there is the original Vigil I, the Vigil II, Vigil 2+ & Vigil Cuatro.
+All Vigil AADs have a lifespan of at least 20 years and require new batteries every 10 years.
+All Vigil units must be sent in for a replacement battery at 10 years old, or at anytime the unit indicates a new battery is needed.
+All Vigil units can be setup as “Pro” which is what setting you will be using with your first rig.
+To determine a fair price, take the base price of a new unit and subtract $60 per year.

 Argus AADs have an unlimited lifespan (as long as it passes each 4-year service).
-Still a good used price estimate would be approximately $60 off per year.
-Argus units do require new batteries once a year and service every 4 years.
+The Argus is no longer manufactured, and some drop zones as well as rig manufacturers don't allow Argus units, so make sure your rig and/or drop zone does allow their use.
+A good used price estimate would be around $300.
+Argus units do require new batteries every 6 months and service every 4 years.

 Finally, I can’t stress enough to have clear communication with your local instructors, DZO, rigger and/or gear dealer.
 Make sure the new container you are getting made up will be appropriately sized for canopies for your weight and skill level.
 And hire that local rigger to make sure everything is in order through a pre-buy inspection for any used gear you purchase.